Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

    - **Delivery agents** also require a user-friendly interface to minimize operational complexity.
 The mobile interface for them needs to ensure smooth management of delivery requests, real-time status updates, and quick response times to minimize errors and improve delivery speed.
    - Usability is crucial for both customers and delivery agents, as it directly impacts their interaction with the platform and their overall satisfaction.

-   **Implementation in the Project**:
+   **Key Solutions**:
    - The project employs a **minimalist design** approach, ensuring the interface is clear and easy to navigate for all user groups.
-   - Usability is further emphasized by the **mid-fidelity design** prototypes for the customer, delivery agent, and vendor interfaces, which showcase the emphasis on accessibility and efficiency.
+   - Usability is further emphasized by the **mid-fidelity design** prototypes for the customer, delivery agent, and vendor interfaces.

----

 ### 6.2. **Performance**
    **Stakeholder**: Customers